 Boxing Gloves and Muay Thai gloves are not the same, though are often are used interchangeably.
-Typically, if you only box you should opt for a boxing style glove.
+Typically, if you only box you should opt for a western boxing-style glove.
 For Muay Thai, you can use either a Muay Thai style glove or a Boxing style glove.

 What Are The Differences Between Boxing Gloves and Muay Thai Gloves